Book with the owner direct

 Description

-The property has 2 bedrooms (sleeps 5), and an open plan kitchen/living space.
+The property has 2 bedrooms (sleeps 5), and has an open plan kitchen/living space.

 Cliffway has a large sunny garden, with trees for shade, which provides a great place to relax for all the family..